illinois-ceesd/emirge/README.md

 - `--conda-pkgs=FILE`: Install additional conda packages from the list of package names specified in `FILE`.
 - `--conda-env=FILE`: Obtain conda package versions from conda environment file FILE.
 - `--pip-pkgs=FILE`: Install additional pip packages from the pip requirements file specified in `FILE`.
+- `--git-ssh`: Use SSH-based URL to clone mirgecom.
+- `--debug`: Show debugging output of this script (set -x).
 - `--help`: Print this help text.

 ## Testing the installation